Manga Speech Bubble Generator for Speech-bubble-friendly panel compositions and dialogue layouts

 No bubble should hide the acting unless the concealment is intentional.

-Prompt craft
+Prompt structure

 A useful Manga Speech Bubble Generator prompt begins with the asset you need, not a list of style adjectives.
 Give the model a visible subject, the production role, and the review focus: reading order, contrast, margin, bubble shape, title hierarchy, and whether the words can be edited later.